not-Bartek/calc/readme.md

 ### Modulo
 Simple algorithm of int division the first number by second, then multiplication the result by second number and finally substracion first result from second result
 ### Base change
-Algorithm divided into two parts - first: base change from any to decimal, by multiplying the i-th digit by system to the power i-1, and second: base chagne from decimal to any, by doing modulo system and reading it from right to left.
+Algorithm divided into two parts - first: base change from any to decimal, by multiplying the i-th digit by system to the power i, and second: base chagne from decimal to any, by doing modulo system and reading it from right to left.

 ## Functions
 ### int len(char string[])